Terms & conditions

 - This agreement constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

-22. Variation, Waiver, and rights
+22. Variation, waiver, and rights

-- If any provision or part-provision of this agreement is invalid, illegal or unenforceable, the parties shall negotiate in good faith to amend such provision so that, as amended, it is legal, valid and enforceable, and, to the greatest extent possible, achieves the intended commercial result of the original provision.
+If any provision or part-provision of the agreement is or becomes invalid, illegal or unenforceable, it shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of this agreement.
+If any provision or part-provision of this agreement is deleted under this clause, the parties shall negotiate in good faith to agree a replacement provision that, to the greatest extent possible, achieves the intended commercial result of the original provision.

 24. Governing law and jurisdiction

 - This agreement is governed by, and construed in accordance with, the law of England and Wales.
 This also also applies to any contractual or non-contractual dispute or claim arising out of the agreement, or in relation to the agreement or its subject matter or formation.

 - Each party irrevocably agrees that the courts of England and Wales will have exclusive jurisdiction to settle any dispute or claim – including non-contractual disputes or claims – arising in relation to this agreement or its subject matter or formation.